philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 Don't let the fact that it's all minified and obfuscated intimidate you.
 This is very basic code that I'm confident you can understand.

-The HTML element is pretty obvious.
+The HTML part is pretty straight forward.
 It's just a plain old link with the class `twitter-share-button`.
+This is the placeholder element that I mentioned above.

 The JavaScript portion is a bit more complex, so let me prettify the code a bit and replace the single letter variables so you can get a clearer picture of what's going on.